Unity-Technologies/vector-graphics-samples/Documentation/vectorgraphics.md

 # Using Vector Graphics

-## SVG Importer
+## SVG importer

-This package provides an SVG importer that reads and interprets SVG documents and generates 2D sprites to be used by the Unity engine.
+This package provides an SVG importer that reads and interprets SVG documents and generates 2D sprites for use in Unity.

 You import SVG files like any other assets.
-You either drop them directly into the Assets Browser, or you use the `Assets > Import New Asset...` menu item.
-Once imported, you can instantiate the resulting assets in the Hierarchy View or the Scene View.
+Either drop them directly into the Assets Browser, or select `Assets > Import New Asset` in the Editor.
+When imported, you can instantiate the resulting assets in the Hierarchy View or the Scene View.

 The SVG importer has the following properties:

 ![SVG importer properties](images/svg_inspector.png)

-**Pixels Per Unit**: How many SVG units correspond to 1 scene unit.
+**Pixels Per Unit**: Number of SVG units that correspond to 1 scene unit.

-**Tessellation Step Distance**: At which distance are triangles generated when tessellating the paths.
-A smaller step distance will result in smoother curves at the expense of more triangles.
+**Tessellation Step Distance**: Distance at which Unity generates triangles when tessellating the paths.
+A smaller step distance results in smoother curves at the expense of more triangles.

-**Gradient Resolution**: The texture size used to store gradients.
+**Gradient Resolution**: Texture size used to store gradients.

-**Pivot**: The location of the pivot for the generated sprite.
-This follows the same convention as regular sprites, with an additional "SVG Origin" pivot value.
-When using "SVG Origin", the pivot will be the (0,0) position of the SVG document.
+**Pivot**: Location of the pivot for the generated sprite.
+This follows the same convention as regular sprites, with an additional **SVG Origin** pivot value.
+When using **SVG Origin**, the pivot will be the (0,0) position of the SVG document.

-The tessellation settings can be provided in two ways: **Basic** or **Advanced**.
+You can provide tessellation settings in two ways: **Basic** or **Advanced**.
 When using **Basic**, you only need to provide a **Target Resolution** and a **Zoom Factor**.
-The importer will automatically configure the advanced settings to make sure your SVG document will render at a high enough tessellation for that resolution at that zoom factor.
+The importer then automatically configures the advanced settings to make sure your SVG document renders at a high enough tessellation for that resolution at that zoom factor.

 ![SVG importer advanced properties](images/svg_inspector_advanced.png)

 <a name="advanced-importer-settings"></a>If you want full control over the tessellation of the SVG document, you can specify the following advanced settings:

-**Step Distance**: Distance at which vertices will be generated along the paths.
-Lower values will result in a more dense tesselation.
+**Step Distance**: Distance at which the importer generates vertices along the paths.
+Lower values result in a more dense tessellation.

 **Sampling Steps**: Number of samples evaluated on paths.
 More samples may lead to more precise curves, especially when they have sharp corners.

-**Max Cord Deviation**: When enabled, specifies the distance on the cord to a straight line between two points after which more tesselation will be generated.
+**Max Cord Deviation**: When enabled, specifies the distance on the cord to a straight line between two points after which the importer generates more tessellation.

-**Max Tangent Angle**: When enabled, specifies the max tangent angle (in degrees) after which more tesselation will be generated.
+**Max Tangent Angle**: When enabled, specifies the max tangent angle (in degrees) after which the importer generates more tessellation.

 ![Max Cord](images/constraints.png)

-The curves will subdivide for as long as every enabled constraints aren't satisfied.
+The curves will subdivide for as long as every enabled constraint isn't satisfied.

-The **Sprite Editor** is also available and works exactly the same way as regular sprite assets.
+The **Sprite Editor** is also available and works in exactly the same way as when using regular sprite assets.

 ## Vector Graphics API

-Classes and methods are provided to work with vector data directly in code.
-The SVG importer internally uses these APIs to generate and tessellate the resulting sprites.
-The same APIs are available to users.
+The provided Vector Graphics API classes and methods enable you to work with vector data directly in code.
+The SVG importer uses these APIs internally to generate and tessellate the resulting sprites.

 The whole API is designed as a set of simple classes and structures that holds the vector data together.
-This is accompanied by static methods to manipulate and transform this data.
+This is accompanied by static methods which manipulate and transform this data.

 At the core of the Vector Graphics package lives the `Scene` class, which stores a graph of vector objects.
-Its `root` property is an instance of `SceneNode`, which contains a list of drawable items, a list of child nodes, a transform and a clipper (see [clipping](#clipping)).
+Its `Root` property is an instance of `SceneNode`, which contains a list of drawable items, a list of child nodes, a transform and a clipper (see [clipping](#clipping)).

 ```
 public class SceneNode
 {
-    public List<SceneNode> children { get; set; }
+    public List<SceneNode> Children { get; set; }
-    public List<IDrawable> drawables { get; set; }
+    public List<IDrawable> Drawables { get; set; }
-    public Matrix2D transform { get; set; }
+    public Matrix2D Transform { get; set; }
-    public SceneNode clipper { get; set; }
+    public SceneNode Clipper { get; set; }
 }
 ```